rustyeddy/rustyeddy.com/content/iot-project/hub/_index.md

 }
 ```

-## Data Consumers and Go Channels
+## Data Consumers and Concurrency

-Every subscriber has a _list of Consumers_ were _Consumers_ actually
+Every subscriber has a _list of Consumers_ where the _Consumer_
+actually reads the incoming data and applies some _applicaiton logic_
+to that data.
+For example, soil moisture level of 10% might cause the
+consumer to send _on_ command to the sprinkler responsible for
+watering that soil.

-consume the data the MQTT channels produce.
-The tricky part here is
-that we may have more than one consumer of the data.
+The tricky part is supporting more than one consumer of this data

-For example, we have the following consumers:
+stream.
+For example, we almost always have the in memory cache

-- Memory consumer saving new data into historic structures
-- Web Socket real-time data publisher
+running reading incoming data then giving it a time stamp and indexing
+for API reference.

+Additionally, every dashboard user will require a copy of the current
+data in real-time over a websocket.
+At any given time, there may be 0
+1 or more consumers.

-### Consumer Requirements
+### Consumer Interface

 ```go
 type Consumer interface {